yasiryagi/helpdesk/roles/council-members/README.md

 The applicants that did not make it to the `Voting` stage get their stake back right away.

 ##### Scenario C:
 If: `Applicants < Council Size`.
-I.e., the number of applicants is smaller than the `Council Size`.
+I.e. the number of applicants is smaller than the `Council Size`.

 There are not enough applicants to fill the Council slots, and a new `Announcing` stage begins, with all the applicants automatically re-entered.